Present Perfect Continuous

 Recently-Finished Past Actions

-We use the 'present perfect continuous tense' to talk about actions that have stopped recently, but we are interested in the ongoing action and its impact on the present.
-It means the result is still obvious, but remember in this case, the focus is on the action, not just the result.
+We use the 'present perfect continuous tense' to talk about actions that have stopped recently, but still have an impact in the present.
+It means the result is still obvious.
+In this case, the focus is on the process, not just the result.
 For example:

 I'm tired because I've been running.